intel/qpl/doc/source/documentation/dev_guide_docs/c_use_cases/c_deflate_dictionary.rst

    qpl_get_dictionary_size(sw_compression_level, hw_compression_level, size_t);

-This function accepts 3 arguments: software and hardware compression levels, and the size (in bytes) of a raw dictionary.
+This function accepts 3 arguments: the software and hardware compression levels, and the size (in bytes) of a raw dictionary.

 To do the compression only on software path, set the ``hw_compression_level`` parameter to ``HW_NONE``.
-In this case, the buffer size needed for ``qpl_dictionary`` will be less.
+In this case, the buffer size needed for ``qpl_dictionary`` will be smaller.

 After allocating the buffer, ``qpl_build_dictionary(...)`` function